openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening_federated_gcn/README.md

 ## Model

-Download `.pth` checkpoint for CNN-GNN model trained on CheXpert dataset with the following [link](http://kliv.iitkgp.ac.in/projects/miriad/model_weights/bmi34/high_low/weights.zip).
+Download `.pth` checkpoint for CNN-GNN model trained on CheXpert dataset with the following [link](http://kliv.iitkgp.ac.in/projects/miriad/model_weights/bmi8/high_low/weights.zip).

-Inference models will be made available in the [open_model_zoo](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public) as well.

 Note: The ONNX and IR representation models accepts inputs of fixed size mentioned in configuration file.
 This needs to be updated based on the input size.